Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 A negative response to this complaint might be:

-“I’m really sorry about that!
+“I’m really sorry about that.
 Unfortunately, we don’t know what the problem is at this time.”

 Whereas a positive response would be:

-“I’m really sorry about that!
+“I’m really sorry about that.
 Thanks for the heads up.
 We’ll look into it right away and let you know the second it’s fixed.”

 5. Close conversations properly

-That’s why your customer service and support teams must bring all customer interactions to a clear-cut resolution.
+Your customer service and support teams must bring all customer interactions to a clear-cut resolution.
 If you don’t make sure your customer is satisfied with the interaction, you can’t tell if they’ve had a good experience.

 6. Prioritize first-contact resolution